 Ronald A. Stroman was named the 20th Deputy Postmaster General (DPMG) in March 2011.
 As the second-highest ranking postal executive, he serves on the Postal Service Board of Governors and on Postmaster General Patrick R. Donahoe’s Executive Leadership Team.

 As DPMG, Stroman works closely with the mailing industry to help strengthen relationships and identify opportunities to improve interactions with postal customers.
-Reporting to Stroman are the vice presidents of Government Relations, Corporate Communications, Consumer and Industry Affairs, and the Judicial Officer.
+Reporting to Stroman are the vice presidents of Government Relations and Public Policy, Corporate Communications, Consumer and Industry Affairs, the Chief Sustainability Officer and the Judicial Officer.
 He also has the lead role in working with Congress to restructure the prefunding of retiree health benefits, adjust delivery frequency, and gain greater flexibility in aligning the Postal Service processing, distribution and retail networks.

 Stroman earned his Juris Doctorate from Rutgers University Law Center.

 Previously she was vice president of Eastern Area Operations.
 As the senior postal official she oversaw an area that encompassed Pennsylvania, Ohio, West Virginia, Delaware, Kentucky, Central and South Jersey, Western New York and parts of Virginia and Indiana.
 Reporting to the deputy postmaster general and chief operating officer, she was responsible for postal operations, including processing and distribution, customer service and administrative operations.

 A 27-year veteran of the Postal Service, Brennan served as vice president of Northeast Area Operations from May 2005 until being named vice president of Eastern Area Operations.
 Prior to that, she was manager of Operations Support for the Northeast Area.
 In this capacity, she was responsible for coordinating and integrating processing and distribution, transportation and delivery operations throughout the Northeast Area.
 Brennan also held the headquarters position of manager of Field Support and Integration, where she worked directly for the Chief Operating Officer.